What if a Parent Can’t Pay for Nursing Home Care?

 When a person has one chronic disease, it’s like a body system or a part of a car that doesn’t work right.
 For example, heart disease relates to the cardiovascular system.
 Dementia relates to the neurological system.
 Rheumatoid arthritis is an autoimmune disease that affects your immune system and attacks healthy tissues in your joints.

 These chronic health conditions can cause medical problems with other body systems like musculoskeletal, digestive, endocrine, urinary, and others.
-So when you don’t pay attention to or treat an illness, a single condition can negatively affect other body systems and cause more diseases.
+When you don’t pay attention to or treat an illness, a single condition can negatively affect other body systems and cause more diseases.

 Understanding the effects of chronic disease can help reinforce the importance of preventative care.
 Health insurance exists so that you can get the care you need.
 So don’t be afraid to use this benefit to get the care you need and to prevent a small issue from becoming a really big issue.